 Jan researches how organizations can innovate their business models for a circular economy and sustainability.
 He has a Ph.D. from Delft University of Technology in Industrial Design Engineering and a M.Sc. in Sustainability Economics and Management from Leipzig University.
 Within Circular X, Jan continues his quest to show businesses how they can innovate in more connected, inter-organizational and environmentally friendly ways.

-Ankita is a PhD student in Circular Business Model Experimentation at Maastricht Sustainability Institute.
-She is originally from Odisha, India and has a BSc. in Zoology & Biochemistry.
-She moved to Europe in 2017 to pursue an Erasmus Mundus Joint Master’s in Environmental Sciences, Policy & Management.
-During her Master’s she extensively studied the practical applications of sustainability practices, across three European Universities.
-Since then, she has worked in various roles, as a consultant for universities, consultancies and UNIDO, and co-founded a circular water reuse start-up in Sweden.
+Ankita’s research interests are on designing tools that can foster circular business experiments, balancing the environmental and social costs of circularity, and scaling circular business models to developing countries.
+She is originally from Odisha, India. and has a BSc.
+(Hons.) in Zoology & Biochemistry.
+She moved to Europe in 2017 to pursue an Erasmus Mundus Joint Master’s in Environmental Sciences, Policy & Management at three European Universities.
+Since then, she has worked in various roles; as a consultant for universities, research agencies, and UNIDO, and co-founded a circular water reuse start-up in Sweden.
 Under Circular X, her current research focuses on exploring how companies can forecast the environmental impact of their circular business model ideas, during the experimentation phase.

 Marc’s main research interests are innovation and innovation policy, sustainability assessment and societal transformation.
 Currently he also works in an action- research project on Urban Living Labs experiments focused on learning and upscaling.
 He has published on innovation in electric mobility, urban mobility, solar energy and resource efficiency.
 He teaches an integrative approach to sustainability assessment & innovation.
 It combines the understanding of stakeholders (perspectives, practices, etc.) with systems analysis (Qualitative Systems Analysis, Life Cycle Analysis, etc.).
 In Circular X, Marc supervises PhD-students and is excited to contribute to circular services innovation.

-Laura is a PhD student in circular business models under the ERC funded Circular X project at the Maastricht Sustainability Institute.
+Laura is a PhD student in businesses driving sufficient consumption under the ERC funded Circular X project at the Maastricht Sustainability Institute.
 Her background is interdisciplinary with a BA in European Studies and an MSc in Environmental Studies and Sustainability Sciences.
-For the last two years, Laura worked on circular economy research and policy in Ireland.
-She was based at the interface of research and application, providing support for circular economy business development.
-Her PhD research aims to investigate how circular economy business models can drive sustainable consumption through sufficiency-based approaches.
+Previously, Laura worked on circular economy research and policy in Ireland, providing support for research and circular economy business development.
+Her PhD research investigates how businesses can drive sustainable consumption through sufficiency-based approaches.